bartani/dusty-images-dataset/README.md

 ## Dusty images dataset

-This database is a collection of various dusty images with different densities that have been captured in different environments by news agencies, social network users and meteorological satellite.
-These images have different sizes, brightness and resolution.
+During our study, a dataset of outdoor dusty images has been collected without any image filters.
+These images are usually captured by users from environments with different dust densities and particle sizes.
+Moreover, the resolutions of the cameras are different and most of these images have been shared on social networks.

 If you use these codes or dataset in your research, please cite:
 ```